MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/communication-channels.md

 ---
-title: Communication channels
+title: Peronal hotspot communication channels
-description: Communication channels
-ms.assetid: e26e22a2-4cc2-46a2-9d6c-02ab5df35041
+description: Peronal hotspot communication channels ms.assetid: e26e22a2-4cc2-46a2-9d6c-02ab5df35041 ms.date: 07/05/2019
-ms.date: 04/20/2017
 ms.localizationpriority: medium
 ---

-# Communication channels
+# Peronal hotspot communication channels

 Because the mobile broadband interface is not directly attached to the computer, information from the operator must be exchanged by using the personal hotspot device, as shown in the following figure: